raspberrypilearning/astro-pi-flight-case-mk2/en/step_2.md

 ## Get the 3D files

 The 3D files are in [STL](https://en.wikipedia.org/wiki/STL_%28file_format%29){:target="_blank"} format, which is widely used in 3D printing all over the world.
 Import using metric millimetres (mm), and no scale adjustments will be required.

 If you're looking to reproduce an authentic copy of the Astro Pi Flight Cases, you'll be using one of the Kemet PIR sensors that is included on the ISS devices.

 If you're wanting to build a Flight Case for your Astro Pi Mission Space Lab kit, then you may wish to use the modified STL files that have been produced to allow you to easily fit the Parallax PIR sensor (which is supplied in the kit) to the front panel.

-These means that for the front panel there are 4 different options. make sure you download an print the right one for your project.
+This means that for the front panel there are four different options.
+Make sure you download and print the right one for your project.